-The main ingredient in this tooth powder recipe is bentonite clay, which binds to and draws out heavy metals and toxins (a big plus for the mouth, as it’s a gateway for viruses, pathogens, and bacteria to enter the body), as well as delivers a hit of minerals and alkalises the mouth.
+The main ingredient in this tooth powder recipe is bentonite clay, which binds to and draws out heavy metals and toxins – a big plus for the mouth as it’s a gateway for viruses, pathogens and bacteria to enter the body – delivers a hit of minerals, and alkalises the mouth.

-The other ingredients used in this recipe help support oral health, too:
+The other ingredients used help support oral health, too:

-- Calcium powder – provides an extra boost calcium (essential mineral for healthy teeth) and also helps to whiten.
+- Calcium powder – Provides an extra boost of calcium – essential for healthy teeth – plus helps to whiten.

-- Ground cloves – provides antibacterial properties and gives the tooth powder a more pleasant taste (rather than the taste of clay/mud).
+- Ground cloves – Provides antibacterial properties and gives a more pleasant taste to the tooth powder.

-- Cinnamon – another antibacterial agent (helping discourage bacterial growth in the mouth), and also gives the tooth powder a nice taste.
+- Cinnamon – Antibacterial and also gives a nice taste.

-- Mint – is soothing on the gums, and provides a nice taste to the powder.
+- Mint – Soothing on gums, and provides a nice taste to the powder.

-This tooth powder is quicker and easier to make than the toothpaste, and you can sub in ground herbs and spices instead of essential oils, which is a great money saver!
-The powder lasts indefinitely on the counter as there are no liquid ingredients and all of the ingredients used naturally discourage bacterial growth.
-Also!
-Feel free to add more cloves, mint and/or cinnamon to the mix for s stronger taste and more concentrated powder.
+You can sub in ground herbs and spices instead of essential oils.
+The powder lasts indefinitely on the counter, as there are no liquid ingredients used, and all the ingredients naturally discourage bacterial growth.

 - 3 tbsp calcium carbonate powder

-Which do you prefer; toothpaste or tooth powder?
+Which do you prefer: toothpaste or tooth powder?
 Have you used a tooth powder before?
-Share your recipe below!
-We love getting your suggestions on recipes to try!
+Share in the comments below.

 Lots of love,